Actipro/WPF-Controls/Documentation/topics/shared/value-converters.md

 ## CoalesceConverter Class

-The [CoalesceConverter](xref:@ActiproUIRoot.Data.CoalesceConverter) represents a value converter that returns the value if it is non-null; otherwise, the value of the converter's parameter.
-This converter can also be used in a `MultiBinding`, in which case the first non-null value is returned; otherwise, the converter's parameter is returned.
+The [CoalesceConverter](xref:@ActiproUIRoot.Data.CoalesceConverter) represents a value converter that returns the value if it is non-`null`; otherwise, the value of the converter's parameter.
+This converter can also be used in a `MultiBinding`, in which case the first non-`null` value is returned; otherwise, the converter's parameter is returned.

 ## ColorInterpolationConverter Class